acoustic-warfare/WARA-PS-MQTT-Agent/README.md

 ## Usage

-Create a client object with a given name and MQTT broker adress and call the `start()` member function to run the client, this will occupy the main thread until aborted.
+Create a client object with a given name and MQTT broker address and call the `start()` member function to run the client, this will occupy the main thread until aborted.

 Example: